cadeef/cade-task/README.md

 ## Contributing

 Your contributions are welcome!
 Feel free to involve yourself in any way you’re comfortable— bug reporting, pull requests, documentation, etc. No need to ask permission.
-Remember: **be nice**, we’re all humans here. ❤️ Please see the contribution guidelines if you find common decency confusing.
+Remember: **be nice**, we’re all humans here. ❤️ Please see the [code of conduct](https://github.com/cadeef/cade-task/blob/main/CODE_OF_CONDUCT.md) if you find common decency confusing.

 ## License

-This project is available under an MIT license, see LICENSE for more information.
+This project is distributed under an MIT license, see [LICENSE](https://github.com/cadeef/cade-task/blob/main/LICENSE) for more information.

 Made it this far? **You deserve a hug.**

-#cade-task #cade-task/docs/readme